farbodtaymouri/Books-Papers/Leadership/ES_Software_Architecture/notes.md

       * What is the specific roadblock you are encountering?
       * Are there parts of the vision that you are avoiding?
       * How can you move or remove around the roadblock?
+ ## Developing and Establishing a Strategic roadmap
+ * After discovering and establishing your vision with full of context (compelling stories).
+The next step is to define a road map that takes you and your compeany from the current state to the ideal state you defined in your vision.
+ ### Managing the route to the vision
+ * When you look at the vision and the way to implement it, then it might be difficult.
+Try to do it step by step tworads the ideal state even if it is inaccurate as you will adjust it later.
+To build the roadmap try to consider the following questions:
+   *  How big is your vision?
+Will it take 9 months to acheve or 9 years?
+Smaller visions is easier to impement and to get to the ideal state comapred to the larger vision which might be very ambigous.
+In contrast, larger visions will keep the momentum you created for the vision.
+   *  what are the fundamental steps that need to be met before starting the road map.
+Try to complete them before the roadmap gets started
+   *  What steps are easier to achieve?
+Sequence them at the beginning of the road map
+   *  What steps are the most vague ones that need more research and investigations?
+Try to push them towards the end of the road map implementation to have more time to explore them
+   *  Can you define the steps in shrtoly manner?
+   *  Can you create a one page diagram?
+ ## Stablishing the Strategies to Support the Vision
+ * Strategies are the plan of actions that take you from the current state to the target ideal state in your vision.
+Note that, vision is the state but strategies are plannings.
+When you develop strategies, the need to be well known and publicly availble to the teams that will be working on projects assocciated with your vision.
+The strategies allow the others to make decisions that are in alignment with your vision even if you are absent.
+ * An example to explain the vision and strategy is:
+   * Vision: To be the leader in sustainbale energy in the market
+   * Strategy: __To become__ the most sustainble company in the market in the next 5 years by focusing R&D projects, partnership and aquisitions
+ * When you develop strategies (Action plans), consider the following questions:
+   * which pattern you want to repeat through your vision, strategy and design? (example, what repeatable patterns would you want in developing strategies for Data Science projects)
+   * Is vision eveolving?
+If yes, what factors will affect it?
+   * Are there enabling technologies that need development?
+   * Is the open-source adoption a key element of your plan?
+   * Do you need the required skill set to realize your vision?
+ ## Establishing Aligned Partners
+ * In order to put your vision and developed strategies into action, you need to work on three elements:
+   * __Alignments__: As your vision expand its boundaries, more people will be involved and aligning the steps of the developed roadmap with their concerns will help you to sell your vision.
+Consider to answer the following question (to other parties) if __expansion happnes__:
+     * Where are your custoemrs trying to go?
+     * What your customers willing to pay?
+     * What is the current level of commitment within your organization toward the proposed vision?
+Do executives support it?
+     * Who are the caretakers or the company's or division's vision?
+What are their thoughts in supporintg your vision?
+     * Are there any areas that are out of missalignment?
+If yes, you might postone it in the vision to remove the obstacle.
+     * Is your vision is relevant to the marketplace or is it out of date?
+If it is aged, what aspect of the market place is shifted?
+Is it because of a new technology?
+Customers?
+   * __Partnership__: From an __architecture perspective, architects rarely oen anything__.
+Instead, they only lever they apply to accomplish things is by establshment of vision.
+That is they craft convinsing story/visions around __product capabilites, development activites, and cosntrcution of a particular project or program__.
+     * The reality of a vision can be significantly magnified if the partnerships can be made with key stakeholders since stakeholders often have political influence.
+The challenge is to find and partner with the right key stakeholders to support your vision and funding you need to move forward.
+     *
+   * __Funding__: Establising a vision and developing the strategic roadmap is fun but without funding you can not realize your vision.
+When you partner with a key stakeholder to align with your vision and provide the support funding support, consider the folloqing questions:
+     * Who needs to approve your vision to gain financial support?
+     * Are you in the position to seek funding?
+If not who should you partner with?
+     * What business value will be reached by realizing your vision?
+What is ROI?
+     * How much time do you need to implement the vision?
+How much time to achieve the first step in the developed roadmap?
+     * what is the minimum amount of investment you require to seed your vision?